PawelW91/Snake/README.md

 4. Build the project using Unity's build tools.
 5. Run the built executable to play the game.

+If you're interested in trying out the game and encounter any difficulties with the build process, feel free to reach out by contacting me at [paw.wachol@gmail.com](mailto:paw.wachol@gmail.com).
+Upon request, I can provide the game file packaged in a .rar format.

 ## System Requirements

 - Unity (version 3.7.0)